Beliavsky/Fortran-code-on-GitHub/README.md

 ## Numerical
 [afnl](https://github.com/ramos/afnl): Fortran 90 numerical library with modules for numerical types, constants, error handling, integration, optimization, linear algebra, sorting and search, special functions, statistics, polynomials, root-finding, Fourier transforms, and dates and times, by Alberto Ramos

-[amosf90](https://github.com/Euler-37/amosf90): module for [AMOS](https://www.netlib.org/amos/), a package for Bessel functions of a complex argument and nonnegative order, by Euler-37

 [antia_numerical_methods](https://github.com/Beliavsky/antia_numerical_methods): codes from "Numerical methods for scientists and engineers, 3rd ed."
 (2012), by H. M. Antia

-[appell](https://github.com/cran/appell): R package with Fortran code to compute [Appell's F1 hypergeometric function](https://reference.wolfram.com/language/ref/AppellF1.html)

-[BesselEval](https://github.com/JamesCBremerJr/BesselEval): rapidly evaluates of Bessel functions J_nu and Y_nu of the first and seconds kinds of nonnegative real orders and positive real arguments, based on precomputed expansions, with the algorithm described in a preprint, [An algorithm for the numerical evaluation of Bessel function real orders and arguments](https://arxiv.org/abs/1705.07820), by James Bremer

-[Bessel-Hankel](https://github.com/TcheL/Bessel-Hankel): examples of the Hankel transformation and calculations of Bessel functions of the 1st kind and 2nd kind, their derivatives of the 1st order and 2nd order, and their zeros, by Tche Liu

 [chebpak](https://github.com/saridut/chebpak): routines for Chebyshev polynomials, derivatve matrices, and interpolation, by Sarit Dutta